ecronix/react-most-wanted/README.md

 npm start
 ```

-If you are using this `npx` command make sure to you uninstall `create-react-app` on your device to have the newest version.
+If you are using this `npx` command make sure to uninstall `create-react-app` on your device to have the newest version.
 To do so run:

 ```js
 npm uninstall create-react-app